Image & Argument

 In class we’ll use the boards to come up with visual images and designs, accompanied with lines of argument.
-Here are some examples from previous classes — on the following:
+Here are some examples from previous literature classes:

 Hamlet (Shakespeare) — the death of Ophelia